Engineering Note

 The Problem

-• Temporary solutions become permanent
+• Temporary solutions become permanent parts of the system

-• Shortcuts bypass proper architecture
+• Shortcuts bypass proper architecture and create hidden coupling

-• Inconsistent patterns emerge across the codebase
+• Inconsistent patterns emerge across different features

 • New features require working around old decisions